Jericho leadership team

 Helen excels at loving on our volunteer team, and can often be found singing along to music while she works; her enthusiasm is contagious.

-Michelle Wright, Operations Manager
+Michelle Wright, Director of Operations

 Michelle joined the Jericho team part-time in 2021 after several months volunteering as a translator at Samaritan Health Center.
 She transitioned to full-time in September 2022.